 So here we go!

-Baked sunflower roots served covered in a wooden box that holds moss root used to smoked the roots.
+Baked sunflower roots are covered in a wooden box that holds moss roots used to smoke the roots.
 Makes me wonder if I should not have been stealing sunflower stalks the whole time I lived in France!
 We passed by fields of these flowers all the time never knowing their stalks were so delicious.
 To me, it is very similar to artichoke hearts, just slightly tougher.
 They are meaty and satisfying.

 Crispy crepe with Steelhead roe.
 This was roe from Quinault trout served with cream inside.
 I should have eaten this in one bite as I suspect it was meant to be.
 But as we were only getting one piece of each one of these snacks I was trying to savor them a bit longer.
 I think in this case it was a mistake as I found the first bite too sweet.
 I had yet to make it into the middle where the salty roe was.
 The roe balanced the sweetness of the cream.